EGartin/valheim-dedicated-server-azure/README.md

   - [Terraform](https://www.terraform.io/downloads.html) (Tested on version 0.14.5)

 ## Steps
+I do have some ambitions to try and create something like this for all the major cloud providers.
+All critiques are welcome via the Github Issue tracker or through discord.
 You'll be editing some lines in the `ROOT:main.tf` file for the local variables between line 8 and 13.
 Steps described below.
 Mileage may vary depending on what data center you try to push to.

 You'll notice some of the taxonomy in referring to files such as `ROOT:filename`.
 Root will be the root of the folder structure.
 Any modules will change the name of `ROOT` to `NETWORK` for example where there is another grouping of similarily named files.
 This is a Terraform thing that some people may not be familiar with.